ElemeNT- Elements Navigation Tool

 Before running (parameters information):

 The allowed sequence formats are either plain text or FASTA.
-Multiple sequences can be run during the same instance, if they are separated either by a blank line or are in FASTA format (lines starting with ‘>’).
+Multiple sequences can be run during the same instance, if they are in FASTA format (lines starting with ‘>’).
 Each analyzed sequence can contain up to 1000bp.

 Elements and corresponding cutoffs-